Tag Archives: J. Eric Holmes

 For a standard APA, an official collator collects fanzines and then mails the collections to the authors.
 “I didn’t want anything that minor,” Lee explains.
 “I also wanted subscribers, and the subscribers would support the contributors.
 It was something that had never been tried before.
 Therefore, I wanted to have something where there would be lots of subscribers and then contributors wouldn’t have to pay anything for postage.
 This was a whole new thing that had never been done before.
 It was my entirely new and brilliant, I hoped, idea.”
 This model allowed Alarums to reach a wider audience than a traditional APA.
 Hobby shops stocked issues of A&E alongside magazines.
 As A&E gained contributors, the page counts burgeoned from 30 to 150, when the limits of binding and shipping forced Lee to hold contributions for future issues.

 The shabby state of D&D’s original rules inspired much discussion, and Lee’s Alarums & Excursions served as the hub of this network.
 “All the role players I know, when we looked a Gary Gygax’s game with its “% liar” and all its typos said, ‘this stuff needs tinkering.’
 Ken St. Andre looked at it an wrote Tunnels & Trolls, and the people in Michigan wrote their thing, and the people at CalTech wrote their thing, and Steve Perrin wrote his thing.
 Everybody tinkered with D&D because it needed tinkering to be playable.
 The nice part about D&D was that it obviously needed player help.
 Well, obviously to all the players I knew.”
-(The people in Michigan likely refers to Kevin Siembieda and his Palladium Books the Metro Detroit Gamers, who published the original tournament versions of the TSR modules S4 Lost Caverns of Tsojcanth and O1 The Gem and the Staff, and regularly ran conventions like Wintercon and Michicon.
+(The people in Michigan likely refers to the Metro Detroit Gamers, who published the original tournament versions of the TSR modules S4 Lost Caverns of Tsojcanth and O1 The Gem and the Staff, and regularly ran conventions like Wintercon and Michicon.
 The thing from CalTech is the Warlock rules which came to influence D&D through J. Eric Holmes.
 For more on Warlock and Steve Perrin, see How D&D Got an Initiative System Rooted in California House Rules.)

 The zines that Lee published in A&E became profoundly influential on the evolution of role playing games.
 Lee says, “I remember zines from Dave Hargrave giving tidbits of the Arduin Grimoire, Steve Perrin’s Perrin Conventions (which were the start of the system that later grew into Runequest), Ed Simbalist and Wilf Backhaus’s discussion of Chivalry & Sorcery, John T. Sapienza, Jr.’s discussion of various game systems, and other professional and semi-professional writers.
 I remember Mark Swanson’s ‘character traits,’ a way of individuating characters with minor bonuses and minuses.
 I remember a number of people (including myself) getting tapped to write games professionally because RPG publishers read their A&E zines.“ Other contributors included D&D Expert Set author Steve Marsh, third-edition D&D lead designer Jonathan Tweet, Vampire: The Masquerade designer Mark Rein-Hagen, fourth-edition D&D lead designer Rob Heinsoo, Paranoia and Star Wars roleplaying game designer Greg Costikyan, and more.
 Plus, a fellow named Gary Gygax contributed to issues 2, 8, and 15.